Azure/AML-Kubernetes/docs/limitations-and-known-issues.md

 ## AML Dataset support

 Azure Arc-enabled Machine Learning job supports mounting/downloading an AML Dataset to a local path specified by the field "PathOnCompute".
 But this path can not be any of following: under root folder (e.g. /<myfolder>), priviledge folder (e.g. /data/<myfolder>), and an existing folder.

+## Compute with Managed Identity in Private Azure Machine Learning Workspace

+AMLArc compute can be assigned with either system-assigned or user-assigned managed identity, to access custom Azure Container Registry (ACR) or access AML dataset.
+The current limitation is that the managed identity doesn't work in AML workspace with private endpoint.